 - 64. As noted in the OF 2017 2 Consultation, the Guidelines set out the approach the Office expects to take with respect to the principles applied in defining relevant markets, and the criteria used in assessing significant market power in the markets defined.
 The Guidelines are meant to assist sectoral providers and other interested parties. - 65.
 The Office notes Logic's comment that ICT industries are constantly evolving and that it is difficult to apply static regulatory rules in such a dynamic environment.
 The Office considers that the Guidelines are not regulatory rules, but rather they are the guiding principles established by the Office relating to the definition of relevant markets in the respective sectors, and against which market power may be assessed for the purposes of determining whether a sectoral provider has SMP in a relevant market.
-The Office notes that any relevant dynamic aspects of the industry will be reflected in the market definition, as well as in the assessment of competition in the relevant markets, in accordance with the principles established in the Guidelines. - 66.
-Logic stated its concerns that the draft Guidelines suggested "an increasingly complex set of rules in a market that has previously thrived under a light touch regulatory approach."
-The Office reiterates its comments above that the Guidelines do not promote any specific regulatory approach, but rather they inform the stakeholders on how the Office will define the relevant markets and assess competition in those markets for the purposes of an ex ante market review or an ex post competition assessment.
-The Office reminds the stakeholders that section 44 (2) of the URC Law requires the Office to "establish and"
+The Office notes that any relevant dynamic aspects of the industry will be reflected in the market definition, as well as in the assessment of competition in the relevant markets, in accordance with the principles established in the Guidelines.24 - 66.
+Logic stated its concerns that the draft Guidelines suggested "an increasingly complex set of rules in a market that has previously thrived under a light touch regulatory approach."25 The Office reiterates its comments above that the Guidelines do not promote any specific regulatory approach, but rather they inform the stakeholders on how the Office will define the relevant markets and assess competition in those markets for the purposes of an ex ante market review or an ex post competition assessment.
+The Office reminds the stakeholders that section 44 (2) of the URC Law requires the Office to "establish and publish criteria" relating to the definition of relevant markets in the respective sectors and against which market power may be assessed for the purpose of making an SMP determination.

-&lt;sup>24 See paragraph 3.4 of the Guidelines.
+24 See paragraph 3.4 of the Guidelines.